Staff Profile

 Postgraduate Supervision

-Byung Choon (Brian) Hwang Community-led heritage regeneration in Korea
+Byung Choon (Brian) Hwang Community Participation in South Korean Heritage-led Regeneration

-Gulnur Cengiz Stories and landscapes: Sunderland’s post-industrial landscape
+Gulnur Cengiz Stories and landscapes: Sunderland’s post-industrial past through the lens of locals.

-Elena Balzarini Ecologies of the domestic threshold in UK multi-unit housing: investigating the spaces between domestic and public and their potential to foster inhabitants’ wellbeing and community-building.
+Elena Balzarini Ecologies of the domestic threshold in UK multi-unit housing

-As a Lecturer in Architecture and Urban Planning, I teach across the school of Architecture, Planning and Landscape, on undergrad and postgrad degrees, both studio-based and classroom-based modules.
+I teach across the School of Architecture, Planning and Landscape, on undergrad and postgrad degrees, both studio-based and classroom-based modules.

 In 2014, I obtained my Dutch University Teaching Qualification (VSNU, TU/e).